7gzz/LeetCode-Daily-Question/README.md

-This repository contains all the daily problems I solve on LeetCode.
+This repository contains all the daily problems I solve on Leetcode.